Venthe/gitea-helm-chart/README.md

 ## Upgrading

-This section list major and breaking changes of each Helm Chart version.
+This section lists major and breaking changes of each Helm Chart version.
 Please read them carefully to upgrade successfully.

 ### To 6.0.0